mkromi/osx-live-wallpaper/README.md

 The Cron job will run the script every five minutes and change the wallpaper.
 You can configure the Cron job to change the refresh time.

+_Note: It might ask for few permissions first time, please allow them to make it work properly._

 __If  you want set wallpaper tags__
 ```bash
 cd ~